 commit to the repository

-Perform tests over the source code and over the deployment that break the build as a result for the smallest error (not only notify and allow the error to keep evolving/growing):
+Perform tests over the source code and over the deployment that break the build as a result of the smallest error (instead of only notifying and allowing the error to keep evolving/growing):

 Extreme reduction of

 Take advantage of the features presented